-Grievance Procedures
+Staff Grievance Procedures

 Recourse is provided to employees who wish to present formal complaints concerning possible violations of Board or College policies.
 Student grievance procedures are outlined in the College Catalog; the guidelines below apply to employee grievances.
-Separate procedures are provided for complaints of discrimination and harassment.
+This procedure may be used for complaints alleging discrimination on the basis of protected status other than those which are governed by the Title IX Grievance Procedure.
+This procedure may also be used for allegations of discrimination, excluding those governed by the Title IX Grievance Procedure, taken against the staff member by students, employees, or third parties.
 Throughout this process, wherever the role of a Vice Chancellor is mentioned, the term "Chancellor" is implied if the Vice Chancellor is the subject of a complaint.